 TENS (transcutaneous electrical nerve stimulation) must be provided under the attending or treating physician's prescription.
+An annual assessment of the patient is required to renew a prescription for use of the TENS unit and supply of electrodes.

 CPT code 64550 has been deleted.
 There is no replacement other than physical therapy codes.